-It’s nearly summertime, which means many of us will soon be firing up our grills for some weekend barbecue action.
-But what if you’re buying your first grill, or want to upgrade your old one?
-There are myriad choices out there when it comes to outdoor grills.
+It’s summertime, which means many of us will have been firing up our grills for some weekend barbecue action.
+But what if you’re buying your first one, or want to upgrade rather than learn how to clean your grill?
+There are myriad choices out there when it comes to outdoor and portable grills.
 To make your buying decision a little easier, we’ve rounded up seven of our favorite grills on the market, from budget-friendly cookers to the more mighty and majestic choices for the carnivorous connoisseur.

 At a glance

 Weber has long been a dominating and trustworthy name in home grilling, and the Spirit E310 is a perfect summation of their years of innovation and experience.
-Whether you’re grilling for just you and yours or hosting a neighborhood-wide backyard bash, the Spirit is built for reliable performance for any sized meal.
+Whether you’re grilling steaks for two or grilling burgers for the whole crew, the Spirit is built for reliable performance for any sized meal.
 Most of the magic is achieved through a fine working of grilling fundamentals, specifically, Weber’s porcelain engineering.
 The Spirit’s cooking grates, lid, and internal flavoring tray are all porcelain-enameled.
 The porcelain surfaces all work in unison to retain and evenly distribute heat throughout the grill body, ensuring your food is well-cooked and loaded with flavor.

 This 24,000 BTU TRU-Infrared grill by Char-Broil is a great option for any backyard chef, but particularly beginners.
 For starters, the grill uses Char-Broil’s No Flare-Ups technology to ensure even cooking across the entire 450-square-foot grill top.
 Char-Broil’s engineered stainless steel can be found both inside and out.
 Under the lid, the top-ported stainless steel burners will allow the chef to make very fine cooking adjustments, from high heat to extremely low temperatures.
 Outside the lid, the stainless steel makes for a rugged and long-lasting outer shell for the grill body.